Prof. Anjeline DE DIOS 安哲琳

 Social and cultural geography; geographies of cultural labour; creative and cultural industries; popular music studies; Philippine studies; migration studies; ethnography.

-From Manila, Philippines, Anjeline de Dios is a cultural geographer researching the intersections of migration, mobilities, creative/cultural labour, ethnography, and music.
-She completed her bachelor's and master's degrees in philosophy and applied ethics (BA & MA Philosophy, Ateneo de Manila University, Philippines; Erasmus Mundus MA in Applied Ethics, Linköping University, Sweden), and holds a PhD in Geography from the National University of Singapore.
-Prior to joining the Department of Cultural Studies, she was a Postdoctoral Fellow at the Asia Research Institute, National University of Singapore.
-She is co-editor (with Lily Kong) of The Elgar Handbook Geographies of Creativity (Edward Elgar, forthcoming 2019), and is working on a booklength manuscript based on her ethnographic dissertation on the labour geographies of overseas Filipino musicians.
-Parallel to her academic work, Anjeline is also a chant performer who writes and collaborates with artists and facilitators in contexts of improvisational performance (jazz, dance, sound art), and community meditation.
+From Manila, Philippines, Anjeline de Dios is a cultural geographer researching the intersection of mobility, music, creative labor, and ethnography.
+She completed her bachelors and masters degrees in philosophy (Ateneo de Manila University, Philippines; Linköping University, Sweden), and holds a PhD in geography from the National University of Singapore.
+Prior to joining the Department of Cultural Studies, she was a Postdoctoral Fellow at the Asia Research Institute, NUS.
+She is co-editor of The Elgar Handbook Geographies of Creativity (Edward Elgar Publishing, forthcoming 2020), and is working on a booklength manuscript based on her ethnographic dissertation on the labor geographies of overseas Filipino musicians.
+Parallel to her academic work, Anjeline is a vocal performer who practices in collaborative contexts of improvised performance (jazz, dance, sound art), and community meditation.

 PhD in Geography, National University of Singapore